EIT: Enhanced Interactive Transformer: Abstract

 \section{Abstract}

-In this paper, we propose a novel architecture, the Enhanced Interactive Transformer (\textsc{Eit}), to address the issue of head degradation in self-attention mechanisms.
-Our approach replaces the traditional multi-head self-attention mechanism with the Enhanced Multi-Head Attention (EMHA) mechanism, which relaxes the one-to-one mapping constraint among queries and keys, allowing each query to attend to multiple keys.
-Furthermore, we introduce two interaction models, Inner-Subspace Interaction and Cross-Subspace Interaction, to fully utilize the many-to-many mapping capabilities of EMHA.
-Extensive experiments on a wide range of tasks (e.g. machine translation, abstractive summarization, grammar correction, language modelling and brain disease automatic diagnosis) show its superiority with a very modest increase in model size.
+Two principles: the \textit{complementary principle} and the \textit{consensus principle} are widely acknowledged in the literature of multi-view learning.
+However, the current design of multi-head self-attention, an instance of multi-view learning, prioritizes the complementarity while ignoring the consensus.
+To address this problem, we propose an enhanced multi-head self-attention (EMHA).
+First, to satisfy the \textit{complementary principle}, EMHA removes the one-to-one mapping constraint among queries and keys in multiple subspaces and allows each query to attend to multiple keys.
+On top of that, we develop a method to fully encourage consensus among heads by introducing two interaction models, namely inner-subspace interaction and cross-subspace interaction.
+Extensive experiments on a wide range of language tasks (e.g., machine translation, abstractive summarization and grammar correction, language modeling), show its superiority, with a very modest increase in model size.
+Our code would be available at: \url{https://github.com/zhengkid/EIT-Enhanced-Interactive-Transformer}.